DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-21-emailing-users-to-let-them-know-that-courses-will-be-rolled-over-soon.md

 We are making some changes to the structure of course information to help candidates easily distinguish between courses on Find.
 We would like your feedback on these changes before rollover begins.

-Please register your interest to take part by Wednesday 15 June at https://forms.gle/jXiGgJc3QkzwAXih7.
+Please register your interest to take part by Wednesday 15 June at <https://forms.gle/jXiGgJc3QkzwAXih7>.

 We’ll be in touch again in July to let you know that the courses have been rolled over.

 If anyone else in your organisation needs to see this email, please forward it to them.
-If you need any help, contact us at becomingateacher@digital.education.gov.uk.
+If you need any help, contact us at <becomingateacher@digital.education.gov.uk>.

 The Becoming a Teacher team

 ---

-To change your notification settings, go to https://www.publish-teacher-training-courses.service.gov.uk/notifications.
+To change your notification settings, go to <https://www.publish-teacher-training-courses.service.gov.uk/notifications>.

   "
 }) }}

 ## Future considerations